-A pupil's name will be removed from the school admission register if:
+A student's name will be removed from the school admission register if:

-- 15 school days have passed since the parents were notified of the GDC decision to not reinstate the pupil and no application has been made for an independent review panel, or - The parents have stated in writing that they will not be applying for an independent review panel
+- 15 school days have passed since the parents (or the student if they are 18 or older) were notified of the GDC decision to not reinstate the student and no application has been made for an independent review panel, or - The parents have stated in writing that they will not be applying for an independent review panel

-Where an application for an independent review has been made within 15 school days, the governing board will wait until that review has concluded before removing a pupil's name from the register.
+Where an application for an independent review has been made within 15 school days, the governing board will wait until that review has concluded before removing a student's name from the register.

-While the pupil's name remains on the school's admission register, the pupil's attendance will still be recorded appropriately.
-Where alternative provision has been made for an excluded pupil and they attend it, code B (education off-site) or code D (dual registration) will be used on the attendance register.
+While the student's name remains on the school's admission register, the student's attendance will still be recorded appropriately.
+Where alternative provision has been made for an excluded student and they attend it, code B (education off-site) or code D (dual registration) will be used on the attendance register.

-Where excluded pupils are not attending alternative provision, code E (absent) will be used.
+Where excluded students are not attending alternative provision, code E (absent) will be used.